YonatanKof/wwape-next/content/design/constructed-safety.md

 cover_image_thumbhash: '1gcOBIAGh3dud4WGiZfsoDrxVQ'
 social_image: '/designs/constructed-safety/constructed-safety-social.jpg'
 image_alt: 'A collage of crane and construction sites'
-description: "The city is working it all day through"
+description: 'The city is working at it, all day long'
 tags: ['Creative']
 ---